SECTION XII: Atonement Is Leadership-Driven Reconciliation

 Altar of Burnt Offering

 Today, the ten days between Rosh Hashanah and Yom Kippur are days of repentance, when Jews express remorse for their sins through prayer and fasting.
-Yom Kippur is the final day of judgment.

-Expressing remorse is utterly meaningless if you have no intention of changing your behavior.
-Ask anyone who’s been been in an unfaithful marriage.
+Expressing remorse and roasting a lamb is utterly meaningless if you have no intention of changing your behavior.

 “…be ye reconciled to GodFor he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.”
 (II Corinthians 5:20-21)

-This is not some abracadabra invisible magical transformation!
+Being made righteous is not some abracadabra invisible magical transformation!

 This is spelled out in the New Testament.

-• that they which live should not henceforth live unto themselves, but unto him which died for them, and rose again.
+• they which live should not henceforth live unto themselves, but unto him which died for them, and rose again.

 • Therefore IF any [hu]man [think the Woman] BE IN in Christ [think in submission to Adam], he is a new creature: old things are passed away; behold, all things are become new.
-And [for the new creature] all [his/her] things are of God, who hath reconciled us to himself by Jesus Christ.”
-(II Corinthians 5:10-18)

 Becoming a new creation requires focusing on what the Lord – be he Adam or the Word of God or any godly authority – tells us not to do instead of what our instincts and bodily cravings for pleasure drive us into doing against our better judgment.
 Look in a mirror.
 Anyone besides me see a need to be less self-indulgent?